It is essential that all candidates read this information before completing the application form.

 Applicants should be no more than 32 years of age on 1 December 2014, with aggregates as follows:

 Copies of national identity cards or passports showing date of birth must be provided.

-Candidates who have been successful at Stage 1 will be required to play on 16 or 17 April 2013 between 10am and 6pm.
+Candidates who have been successful at Stage 1 will be required to play at a live audition.
 Two contrasting pieces are required, one of which must be from the Classical period.
 If you are playing a work that includes quarter tones you must indicate this on the application form and provide a score on audition day for the jury.
 Otherwise scores are not required.
 The repertoire must not be more than 13 minutes at the most.
 Please do not bring a page turner with you as one is provided.

 Note: Candidates will be heard by different juries at the auditions and finals, but with the same chairman for both juries.
 Your performance at the audition will not be taken into account when the finals jury reaches its decision.
 The decisions of either jury are final and are not open to discussion or correspondence.

 Three fully promoted concerts are provided and usually take place during the autumn of the year of the competition plus during spring and autumn of the following year.
 Thus, for the 2015 competition the concerts should take place in autumn 2015, spring and autumn 2016.
 Performance fees are not paid for the concerts in London promoted by The Parkhouse Award, but assistance is usually given with travel and accommodation, but this cannot be guaranteed.

 To download an application form please click here.